UUFSB is a Safe Congregation that strives to protect children and youth. To find out more about what that means, click

 Eighth-Twelfth Grades: Senior High Youth Group

 Youth Group Leaders: Melissa Elliott-Brogan, Ted Masters, Judd Kramarcik, Gretta Johnson-Sally with other UUFSB helpers

-In these groups, young people meet and discuss topics ranging from current issues in Unitarian Universalism and other religions, to their spirituality.
-The Youth Group, which meets on Sundays twice a month from 5-7pm, has a youth worship and business meeting.
+Young people meet and discuss topics ranging from current issues in Unitarian Universalism and other religions, to their spirituality.
+The Youth Group, which meets on Sundays, from 5:00 to 7:00 p.m., shares a meal, has a youth worship and business meeting.
 They plan activities and social action projects within our Fellowship as well as in the community.
-Many youth also attend Metro NY CONs to spend time with other Unitarian Universalist Youth.
+Many youth also attend CONs (youth conferences) to spend time with other Unitarian Universalist Youth.